flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 title: Navigate to a new screen and back
 description: How to navigate between routes
 prev:
-  title: Animating a Widget across screens
+  title: Animating a widget across screens
   path: /docs/cookbook/navigation/hero-animations
 next:
   title: Navigate with named routes
   path: /docs/cookbook/navigation/named-routes
 ---

 Most apps contain several screens for displaying different types of information.
 For example, an app might have a screen that displays products.
 Users can then tap the image of a product to get more detailed information on a new screen.

-{{site.alert.info}}
+{{site.alert.secondary}}
   **Terminology**: In Flutter, _screens_ and _pages_ are called _routes_.
   The remainder of this doc refers to routes.
 {{site.alert.end}}